 - In this thesis, we focus exclusively on cases where the classes are non-i.i.d. (i.e., the number of samples available for each class differs between peers) and where the data per class is i.i.d. (i.e., the data distribution of the samples for a given class is similar between all peers).
-An important next step is to investigate how Byzantine-resilience can be achieved when the data per class is non-i.i.d.
+Although the ability to handle non-i.i.d. classes is an important step forward, we did not investigate how Byzantine-resilience can be achieved when the data per class is non-i.i.d.
 One possibility is to add a Total Variation (TV) term that allows the integration of received models even when they perform slightly worse than the peer's own model on the peer's test dataset.
 This results in an inherent trade-off that can be mathematically formalized: let's define P as parameters trained on a different data distribution of which a peer has insufficient samples to estimate their benignity reliably.
 Then, a TV that increases the extent to which parameters P can be integrated results in a higher ability to learn non-i.i.d. data and in a lower ability to defend against Byzantine attacks. - Bristle uses a distance-based prioritizer to reduce the number of models processed by the computationally expensive performance-based integrator.
 However, as discussed in the paper, calculating distances is unreliable when the data is highly non-i.i.d.
 Additionally, its computation time scales linearly with the number of parameters, which may become a problem when the number of parameters is very large.
-Future work may address these limitations by using an (additional) reputation-based filter that determines the peer reputation and uses it to discard models received from clearly Byzantine nodes. - In the current implementation, the total number of classes must be known apriori.
-This limitation can be overcome by creating a global mapping between classes and CSPs (class-specific parameters; the parameters of the output layer responsible for the prediction of a particular class) and dynamically composing the output layer from all CSPs relevant for each peer.
+Future work may address these limitations by using an (additional)

+reputation-based filter that determines the peer reputation and uses it to discard models received from clearly Byzantine nodes.